-In this podcast, David Sachs, Principal at Sachs Gerace Broome, answers questions in relation to common property in Strata.
+In this podcast, David Sachs, Principal at Sachs Gerace Lawyers, answers questions in relation to common property in Strata.

 Speaker 1: Need help with a strata law issue?
 Or a building and construction matter?
 Sachs Gerace Lawyers is a leading Sydney law firm that can help.
 With over twenty years’ experience.
 Sachs Gerace Lawyers focus on commercial litigation, building and construction, strata Law and local government regulation issues.
 Now, here is your podcast.

 Dan: It’s probably not surprising that in some strata schemes there can be uncertainty around who is responsible for the maintenance or repair of certain items, particularly in the context of what is often referred to as common property.
 Well, to find out more, I’m with David Sachs of Sachs Gerace Lawyers.

 David Sachs: Common property is essentially the residual within a strata scheme and when you’re looking for the definition of common property, there’s a bit of legislation called the Strata Schemes Development Act and it is a formula for identifying what is lot property.
 The lot property is all the places within the strata scheme where people live or they operate in their unit.
 And then it says that the common property is everything else other than the lot property.

 David Sachs: So, to give you an example, lot property in a standard residential apartment block, the lot property is all of the space, the cubic space between the inner surface of the walls, the ceilings and the floors of any particular apartment and everything else is common property.
 So, the structure of the walls, the structure of the floors, the structure of the roof, the doors, the windows of the apartment, usually the tiles, the waterproofing, all those bits, the drains, the electricity, the conduits for pipes for getting power or gas or air conditioning, all of those things are common property and they’re the responsibility of the owners’ corporation.